tig/mcec/README.md

 MCE Controller can act as either a TCP/IP client or server.
 When acting as a client the target host and port can be configured.
 When acting as a server the incoming port can be configured.

+MCE Controller can also listen on an RS-232 serial port.

 MCE Controller runs showing only a taskbar icon.
 By double clicking on the taskbar a status window is displayed that shows a log of all activity.
 You can also right-click on the taskbar icon for a menu.

 ## License